AkimovLab/Project_NBRA-BL-NA-MD_SiNCs/README.md

 ## Normal Modes calculations

-1. normal_modes - This is divided into 3 sections.
+1. Normal_modes - This is divided into 3 sections.
 For each system considered in the normal modes analysis:
     1. geom_opt - this folder contains scripts to perform geometry optimization using the SCC-DFTB method via the DFTB+ software.
     2. hessian  - the hessian is computed here.
 Also uses the SCC-DFTB method
     3. normal_modes - this folder contains scripts to compute the normal modes using the modes program within DFTB+